 But more often than not, these problems urgently need a fix, and you don’t have the luxury of time and space (alone) to analyze them thoroughly.

-When you are under the pressure of time, the pressure of responsibility and the expectations people have from you to give them all the answers (Now!), you might not think of all the possible causes, alternatives or implications.
+When you are under the pressure of time, the pressure of responsibility, and the expectations people have from you to give them all the answers (Now!), you might not think of all the possible causes, alternatives, or implications.

-But someone was way smarter than me, and thought about that a long time ago.
+But someone was way smarter than me and thought about that a long time ago.

-They invested the Product Managers with the power of WHY?
+Did they invest the Product Managers with the power of WHY?

-The tool that most PM books, articles or courses talk about is the 5 Why method.
+The tool that most PM books, articles, or courses talk about is the 5 Why method.

 Instead of rushing to find a solution right away, we go deeper into the root cause of the problem, by successively asking Why?

-And it might not be 5 that you need into your personal life, maybe 3 would suffice.
+And it might not be 5 that you need in your personal life, maybe 3 would suffice.
 But I have learned that asking: Why did this happen like this?
 Why do I feel like that?
 Why do I want so much this and that thing or experience? several times, successively, does not only bring me to a better understanding of what is my real problem that needs a fix, but also to a deeper self-awareness of Who I am.

 And just below, you can find an example of the 5 Whys technique used for personal goal setting, from https://www.startofhappiness.com/

-Being clear in your writing, your explanations, your presentations should always be one of the goals of the PM communication style.
+Being clear in your writing, your explanations, and your presentations should always be one of the goals of the PM communication style.

 But this is not enough.

-Purposefully reaching out to your stakeholders, your developers, your team or the upper management to figure out if what you meant was really correctly understood, is the practical way of implementing this goal.
+Purposefully reaching out to your stakeholders, your developers, your team, or the upper management to figure out if what you meant was really correctly understood, is the practical way of implementing this goal.

 And even if sometimes this can seem tiring and redundant, it is never in vain to align with them one more time.
 Since you can never overdo alignment.

-And this is because we are made out of different thought patterns, different experiences, different ways of using language, we have different values and beliefs, and we look at and manage time and space in a different way than everybody else.
+And this is because we are made out of different thought patterns, different experiences, and different ways of using language, we have different values and beliefs, and we look at and manage time and space in a different way than everybody else.

 So it’s just natural that you may understand differently what I have said, based on your own personal filters.

-That is why, in order to bring clarity to what I meant, I juggle with various techniques and “instruments” that would address different types of people.
+That is why, in order to bring clarity to what I meant, I juggle various techniques and “instruments” that would address different types of people.

 I will often use in my communication:

-- Flows and numbers,
+- Flows and numbers